Economic history of the Philippines: Foreign borrowing: The debt-for-development strategy

 The Marcos regime cornered an increasing share of the profits from the traditional export crops, sugar cane and coconut.
-The result was a redistribution of income from agro-export elite as a whole to a politically well-connected subset of that elite.
+The result was a redistribution of income from agro-export elites as a whole to a politically well-connected subset of that elite.

 In declaring martial law, Marcos promised to save the country from "an oligarchy that appropriated for itself all power and bounty".
-But while he did indeed tame selected oligarchs most threatening to his regime, was a "new oligarchy" of Marcos and his relatives and cronies which achieved dominance within many economic sectors.
+But while he did indeed tame selected oligarchs most threatening to his regime, he simply replaced them with a new oligarchy of Marcos and his relatives and cronies which achieved dominance within many economic sectors.
 While foreign loans sustained decrease in the 1970s, crony abuses brought economic disaster in the early 1980s (de Dios, 1984).
-Most fundamentally, martial law perpetuated important shortcomings of the Philippine capitalism, because Marcos was merely expanding earlier patterns of patrimonial plunder.
+Most fundamentally, the implementation of martial law perpetuated important shortcomings of Philippine capitalism, because Marcos was merely expanding earlier patterns of patrimonial plunder.
 Particularistic demands continued to prevail, the difference being that one ruler now appropriated a much larger proportion of the state apparatus toward the service of his own private end.
-As the economic crisis intensified – especially after the 1983 assassination of opposition leader Benigno S. Aquino – the IMF transformed itself from "doting parent" to" vengeful god"and forced a wrenching process of economic stabilization that induced severe recession.
-This heightened the regime's unpopularity, assisted the continuing growth of both leftist and moderate resistance throughout the archipelago, and paved away for the Marcos regime's demise amid the "people power" uprising of February 1986.
+As the economic crisis intensified – especially after the 1983 assassination of opposition leader Benigno S. Aquino – the IMF transformed itself from "doting parent" to "vengeful god" and forced a wrenching process of economic stabilization that induced severe recession.
+This heightened the regime's unpopularity, assisted the continuing growth of both leftist and moderate resistance throughout the archipelago, and paved away for the Marcos regime's demise amid the People Power uprising of February 1986.
 More thoroughgoing attempts at reform awaited the advent of a new democratic era.

 Marcos increased the stature of technocrats within the government and, through their public rhetoric in favor of policy reform, help to ensure the continued flow of loans into the country.
 Over time, however, became increasingly clear that technocracy would have to give way to an acquisitive and more influential diversified family conglomerates.
 Marcos and his cronies used access to the political machinery to accumulate wealth, and – like the major families of the pre-martial law years – had little loyalty to the nation.
 The cronyism of the Marcos regime was more obvious than the cronyism of either the pre-1972 period or the post-1986 years, since the regime had more centralized control over the state apparatus and enjoyed much longer tenure in office.

 Oligarchic plunder was manifest in the crony capitalists that controlled the industries during the dictatorial regime.
 Crony capitalists "were businessmen who walk the corridors of the presidency and by virtue of this proximity to Marcos drove policy making and by doing so were able to control specific sectors of the economy".